grapestone5321/Kaggle-Live-Coding/README.md

 ### 79. Emoji Analysis (part 5) | Kaggle

+Apr 21, 2018

+language: R

+Join Kaggle Data Scientist Rachael as she finishes working a project to analyze patterns of emoji usage.

+In this section, she wraps up her analysis and figures out which emoji are most likely to be repeated.

 ### 80. Emoji Analysis (part 4) | Kaggle

 ### 81. Emoji Analysis (part 3) | Kaggle